worthingtonjg/pendantbooks/_posts/2022-7-19-what-I-learned-from-a-spammer.markdown

 That’s why I think a shorter format with posts of no more than a few hundred words would rein me in, require less time of both of us, and allow me to post updates more frequently without exposing you to my … er, let’s call it “genius”.

-Now let’s see here, my previous post was eight months ago.
+Now let’s see here, my previous post was seven months ago.
 As such, I am committing to you here and now, that within 7 months, I will post a real update!
 (Queue dramatic sting).